davewalker60/pmdup/pages/content/puerto-morelos-content.md

 # Tipping

-- Standard restaurant and taxi tipping in Mexico is 10%.
+- Standard restaurant and taxi tipping in Mexico for tourists is 10% and locals typically do not tip.
 - Please consider giving at least 20 pesos/day to your housekeepers.
 They get paid very, very little per hour (like 1970s US minimum wage little) and are counting on your tips, so your $1/day tips help change their lives!
 I (Nur al-Haqq) do this even on the days I have them skip cleaning my room.

 # Getting around town